apache/causeway-site/content/reference/services/command-context.md

 The `CommandContext` service is a [request-scoped](../../more-advanced-topics/how-to-09-020-How-to-write-a-typical-domain-service.html) service that reifies the invocation of an action on a domain object into an object itself.
 This reified information is encapsulated within the `Command` object.

 By default, the `Command` is held in-memory only; once the action invocation has completed, the `Command` object is gone.
-The optional supporting `CommandService` enables the implementation of `Command` to be pluggable, however, enabling the `Command` to be persisted.
+The optional supporting `CommandService` enables the implementation of `Command` to be pluggable.
+With an appropriate implementation (eg the JDO implementation, described below) the `Command` may then be persisted.

 Persistent `Command`s support several use cases:

 - they enable profiling of the running application (which actions are invoked then most often, what is their response time)
 - they act as a parent to any background commands that might be invoked through the [BackgroundService](./background-service.html)
-- if [auditing](./auditing-service.html) is configured, they provide better audit information as the `Command` (the 'cause' of an action) can be correlated to the audit records (the "effect" of the action) through the unique `transactionId` GUID
+- if [auditing](./auditing-service.html) is configured, they provide better audit informatio, since the `Command` (the 'cause' of an action) can be correlated to the audit records (the "effect" of the action) through the unique `transactionId` GUID
 - if [publishing](./publishing-service.html) is configured, they provide better traceability as the `Command` is also correlated with any published events, again through the unique `transactionId` GUID

 Assuming that the `CommandService` supports persistent `Command`s, the associated [@Command](../recognized-annotations/Command.html) annotation also allows action invocations to be performed in the background.
 In this case the act of invoking the action on an object instead returns the `Command` to the user.

-### API
+## API

 The `CommandContext` request-scoped service defines the following very simple API: